buildpacks/rfcs/text/0000-project-descriptor.md

 id = "io.buildpacks.inline"
 version = "0.0.1"
 ```

+The `stack` key is optional for inline buildpacks, since they're meant to be used against the stack the project is using.

 There is an open question as to whether or not we should simplify the above example so that `[[project.buildpacks]]` can have a pointer to the buildpack defined in `[buildpack]` instead of repeating the `id` and `version`.